-*** Although there are a variety of options with alternative medicine available and many times can be safe and effective however, it is always recommended to consult your family health care provider before making any changes with your health.
-A good place to start is having a thorough physical exam .
+*** Although there are a variety of options with alternative medicine available and many times can be safe and effective.
+However, it is always recommended to consult your family health care provider before making any changes with your health.
+A good place to start has a thorough physical exam.

 COMMON THERAPY MODELS UTILIZED BY PSYCHOLOGISTS AND THERAPISTS

-CBT- Cognitive Behavioral Therapy- Pioneered by Aaron Beck and Albert Ellis in the 1960's, assumes that maladaptive behaviors and disturbed mood or emotions are the result of inappropriate or irrational thinking patterns.
-The therapist helps the patient identify their thoughts and behaviors causing the distress and changes those thoughts in order to readjust their behavior.
+CBT- Cognitive Behavioral Therapy- Pioneered by Aaron Beck and Albert Ellis in the 1960s, assumes that maladaptive behaviors and disturbing mood or emotions are the results of inappropriate or irrational thinking patterns.
+The therapist helps the patient identify their thoughts and behaviors, causing the distress and changes those thoughts in order to readjust their behavior.

-DBT- Dilectic Behavioral Therapy is often used with the person who has extreme shifts in emotional state and behavior instability such as Borderline Personality Disorder.
-The Goal of therapy is to emphasize the need to change old thinking and behavior patterns from harmful and destructive to more healthier ways.
+DBT- Dialectic Behavioral Therapy is often used with the person who has extreme shifts in emotional state and behavior instability, such as Borderline Personality Disorder.
+The Goal of therapy is to emphasize the need to change old thinking and behavior patterns from harmful and destructive to healthier ways.

 EMDR- Eye Movement Desensitization and Reprocessing pioneered by Francine Shapiro in 1987.
-EMDR does not rely on “talk therapy” or believe a person must “rehash” all their past trauma to recover.
+EMDR does not rely on "talk therapy" or believe a person must "rehash" all their past trauma to recover.
 Instead, EMDR therapists work with the person to develop a different way the brain processes information or trauma.
-After an EMDR session, a person can expect a lesser degree of feelings and emotions when the same images, sounds and memories are brought to mind.
-In other words, a person will be much less “triggered” from a past trauma or event; The person will remember the event however, it will be much less upsetting to them.
-Although EMDR can be extremely helpful in issues such as PTSD (post traumatic stress disorder) it can also be highly effective with other disorders as well.
-CBT, DBT and EMDR can be used to treat the following disorders:
+After an EMDR session, a person can expect a lesser degree of feelings and emotions when the same images, sounds, and memories are brought to mind.
+In other words, a person will be much less "triggered" from past trauma or event; The person will remember the event.
+However, it will be much less upsetting to them.
+Although EMDR can be extremely helpful in issues such as PTSD (post-traumatic stress disorder), it can also be highly effective with other disorders as well.
+CBT, DBT, and EMDR can be used to treat the following disorders: